 - Distinguished Sustainability Scholar, Julie Ann Wrigley Global Institute of Sustainability

-Renowned Shakespearean and Eco-Critic, Sir Jonathan Bate, has been a Fellow of Trinity Hall, Cambridge; King Alfred Professor of English Literature, University of Liverpool; and Professor of Shakespeare and Renaissance Literature, University of Warwick.
-He has held visiting posts at Yale and the University of California-Los Angeles and is now Provost of Worcester College and Professor of English Literature, Oxford.
+A renowned Shakespearean and eco-critic, Bate, has been a Fellow of Trinity Hall, Cambridge; King Alfred Professor of English Literature, University of Liverpool; Professor of Shakespeare and Renaissance Literature, University of Warwick; Gresham Professor of Rhetoric in the City of London; and Professor of English Literature at Oxford University where he has retained a Senior Research Fellowship.
+He has held visiting posts at Yale and UCLA.
 He is a Fellow and former Vice-President of the British Academy, a Fellow of the Royal Society of Literature, and a Governor of the Royal Shakespeare Company (RSC).

 Bate, J. 2019.
 How the Classics Made Shakespeare.
 Princeton University Press.
 Princeton, NJ.
 ISBN: 9780691161600.